-- 10.5.5.1 All surface discharging systems must be adequately disinfected prior to discharge. - 10.5.5.2 Chlorination, ozone induction, and ultraviolet exposure are all acceptable means of disinfection for surface discharges.
-Installation, operation and performance

-- data supplied by the manufacturer shall be submitted with all designs incorporating ozone or ultraviolet light devices. - 10.5.5.3 Chlorinators used in surface discharging systems shall produce a minimum 10 parts per million chlorine solution during peak flow. - 10.5.5.4 A baffled contact chamber sufficient in size to provide a 30 minute retention time with a minimum flow of 1 gallon per minute shall be required after the chlorinator for all surface-discharging systems utilizing chlorine disinfection.
+- 10.5.5.1 All-Surface discharging systems must be adequately disinfected prior to discharge. - 10.5.5.2 Chlorination, ozone induction, and ultraviolet exposure are all acceptable means of disinfection for surface discharges.
+Installation, operation and performance data supplied by the manufacturer shall be submitted with all designs incorporating ozone or ultraviolet light devices. - 10.5.5.3 Chlorinators used in surface discharging systems shall produce a minimum 10 parts per million chlorine solution during peak flow. - 10.5.5.4 A baffled contact chamber sufficient in size to provide a 30 minute retention time with a minimum flow of 1 gallon per minute shall be required after the chlorinator for all surface-discharging systems utilizing chlorine disinfection.
 The minimum size of a chlorine contact chamber shall be 30 gallons.
 A sample port must be installed at outlet end of contact chamber. - 10.5.5.5 The point of discharge from the chamber shall be above the high water level of a receiving stream or ditch.
 The chamber discharge elevation shall also be below its influent elevation to prevent flooding of the treatment unit. - 10.5.6 When a surface discharging system fails to function properly or does not consistently meet the discharge requirements, the discharge of wastewater shall stop immediately.
 The owner shall be allowed to use the septic tank or mechanical treatment unit as a holding facility until adequate repairs are made.

-10.5.7 Onsite Discharging Systems
+10.5.610.5.7 Onsite-Discharging Systems Requirements

-- 10.5.7.1 Some sites may be adequate in size to retain all effluent discharged to the surface onsite.
-Sites considered for onsite discharge shall meet the following minimum requirements in addition to setback requirements outlined in Section 6.2 of this regulation. - 10.5.7.2 The lot size for all sites proposed for onsite discharge shall be 3 acres or greater. - 10.5.7.3 The point of discharge shall be 300 feet or greater from any adjacent dwelling. - 10.5.7.4 The point of discharge shall be 150 feet or greater from any adjacent property line. - 10.5.7.5 The point of discharge shall be 200 feet or greater from any property line in the direction of flow on sites exhibiting slopes of 12% or less. - 10.5.7.6 The point of discharge shall be 100 feet or greater from the dwelling served by the surface discharging system. - 10.5.7.7 The slope of the discharge area shall not be greater than 12%.
+- 10.5.6.110.5.7.1 Some sites may be adequate in size to retain all effluent discharged to the surface onsite.
+Sites considered for onsite-surface discharge shall meet the following minimum requirements in addition to setback requirements outlined in Section 6.2 of this regulation. - 10.5.6.210.5.7.2 The lot size for all sites proposed for onsite surface discharginge systems shall be 3 acres or greater. - 10.5.6.310.5.7.3 The point of discharge shall be 300 feet or greater from any adjacent dwelling. - 10.5.6.410.5.7.4 The point of discharge shall be 150 feet or greater from any adjacent property line. - 10.5.6.5 10.5.7.5 The point of discharge shall be 200 feet or greater from any property line in the direction of flow on sites exhibiting slopes of 12% or less.

+- 10.5.6.610.5.7.6 The point of discharge shall be 100 feet or greater from the dwelling served by the surface discharging system. - 10.5.6.7 10.5.7.7 The slope of the discharge area shall not be greater than 12%.
 However, variances for sites proposed for surface discharges that exhibit a slope greater than 12% may be requested of the Department in writing.
 Approval of such variances shall be at the sole discretion of the Department.

-10.5.8 Offsite Discharging Systems
+10.5.7 Offsite Discharging Systems

-10.5.8.1 Offsite discharging systems shall not be approved for new construction.

-10.5.8.2 An N.P.D.E.S.
-Permit is required from the Arkansas Department of Environmental Quality for all offsite discharging systems.
+- 10.5.7.1 Offsite Ddischarging systems shall not be approved on lots less than three acres and shall meet the setbacks in section (10.5.7).for new construction. - 10.5.7.2 An N.P.D.E.S.
+Permit is required from the Arkansas Department of Environmental Quality (ADEQ) for all offsite discharging systems.
+ADEQ will determine the monitoring requirements of all surface discharging systems.